Ariaryy/AniName/README.md

 ## Pre-requisite

+To run this application you'll need [Python](https://www.python.org/downloads/) installed on your computer.

 ### Anime Folder Formatting

 In order for <b>Rename Utility</b> to recognize your Anime folder, rename it to the following format <b>(without the square brackets and spaces)</b>: